 A Stroller Can be Used as a High Chair

 Other than worrying about others, you probably agree that is much better to have your kid sitting somewhere when you give him/her food.
-Small kids can’t wait for you to find the perfect restaurant when they’re hungry, and sometimes, searching for a restaurant in Japan can take a lot of time (unless you have all absolutely planned and booked a restaurant in advance, but that’s usually not the case).
+Small kids can’t wait for you to find the perfect restaurant when they’re hungry, and sometimes, searching for a restaurant in Japan can take a lot of time (unless you have all planned and booked a restaurant in advance, but that’s usually not the case).

 A Stroller Can be Used as a Change Table

 If your toddler still uses diapers, a stroller is a life-savior.
 Instead of having a hard time looking for a restroom with a diaper change station, just change your kid on the go in the stroller.
-Reclinable strollers are the best for these cases.
+Reclinable strollers are the best for these situations.

-Babies and toddlers might have to be changed at any time without further notice so just push your stroller to some calm place and you can end the problem right there.
+Babies and toddlers might have to be changed at any time without further notice so just push your stroller to some calm place, and you can end the problem right there.
 No need to stress while trying to find a restroom.

 A Stroller Helps You With Your Bags